-The Portuguese archipelago of Madeira has two inhabited islands – Porto Santo and Madeira Island. – and if you like the thought of living in Portugal but hate the thought of living in the Algarve, one alternative is moving to Madeira.
+The Portuguese archipelago of Madeira has two inhabited islands – Porto Santo and Madeira Island.
+If you like the thought of living in Portugal but not so sure about the Algarve, one alternative is moving to Madeira.

 Many articles and even whole websites focus quite closely on living in Portugal on the mainland, but few are dedicated to life in Madeira, and because the archipelago’s feel is really quite different to that of the mainland, we thought we’d tell you a little more about what to expect.

 Those who favour Portugal over Spain for example will tell you that they do so because the Portuguese people are genuinely so welcoming and there is less of an obsession with property and money in Portugal than there can tend to be in Spain.

 Well, if you add to this a more stunning landscape, a more dramatic coastline and even a better climate, you’re likely to be looking at Madeira rather than the Algarve!

 Geographically located off the coast of Africa, Madeira is certainly European.
 The currency is the euro, the culture is European and politically speaking Madeira is 100% Portuguese.
 And yet the climate is sub-tropical with temperatures rarely dropping below 20 degrees centigrade even in the winter, and a high level of rainfall in the mountainous interior ensures the island is very green for the majority of the year.